Creating an Event Mesh

 You can optionally click the Switch Initiator icon to change which event broker service begins the creation of the DMR link.
 For more information about choosing the initiating service, see Switch the Initiator for a Link on the Event Mesh.
 For example, if one of the event broker services has a private endpoint and the other event broker service has a public endpoint, you must change the initiating service to be the one with the private endpoint.
 On the remote endpoint, you can only select the endpoint if you have more than one endpoint available, otherwise, only the single endpoint is shown and automatically selected for you.

-In the the image below, MyFirstService has only a Public Endpoint and is selected automatically:
+In the image below, MyFirstService has only a Public Endpoint and is selected automatically:

-8. After you return to the Create Mesh page, you'll see the links under Services in Mesh.
+8. After you return to the Create Event Mesh page, you'll see the links under Services in Event Mesh.

 As you add services, the map on the right updates to show all the connections in your event mesh.
-When you're ready, click Create Mesh.
+Newly added services display a blue left-edge.
+When you're ready, click Create Event Mesh.